-The Master of Arts program in East Asian Studies offers a concentrated course of study designed to provide a broad understanding of the Chinese or Japanese people, their culture, historical development, and contemporary problems.
+The Master of Arts program in East Asian Studies offers a concentrated course of study designed to provide a broad understanding of Chinese or Japanese history, culture, contemporary society, politics, and economy.
 This program is designed for students wishing to go on to the doctorate in one of the disciplines listed above, as well as for those students seeking a terminal M.A. degree before entering the business world, the media, government service, or a professional school.